nouhadziri/nouhadziri.github.io/_pages/about.md

 ---

 I'm a research scientist at [Allen Institute for AI](https://allenai.org/) working with [Yejin Choi](https://homes.cs.washington.edu/~yejin/) and the [Mosaic](https://mosaic.allenai.org/) team.
-Currently, I **lead the safety effort at AI2** to align [OLMO models](https://allenai.org/olmo) with ethical principles while preserving their reasoning capabilities.
+Currently,**I  lead the safety effort at AI2** to align [OLMO models](https://allenai.org/olmo) with ethical principles while preserving their reasoning capabilities.
 Besides safety, I work on

 - **Science of LMs:** Understanding the limits of Transformers and their inner workings.
-Check out "[Faith and Fate](https://arxiv.org/pdf/2305.18654)" for learning about the limits of Transformers on compositionality.
+Check out "[Faith and Fate](https://arxiv.org/pdf/2305.18654)" for learning about the limits of Transformers on reasoning tasks.

 In the past, I earned my PhD from the **University of Alberta** and the [Alberta Machine Intelligence Institute](https://www.amii.ca/) with [Osmar Zaiane](https://webdocs.cs.ualberta.ca/~zaiane/).